Microsoft Surface DAG-00005 Review

 It enters a market crowded between the MacBook (as the gold standard) and the Dell XPS 13 as the Windows alternative for ultraportable well as the surging fortunes of Chromebooks; but we hope the new Surface will win the company new customers, especially students.
 In fact, the Surface Laptop is being billed as the prime choice for student who’ve always known Apple’s MacBook Air as the epitome of college computing, with a subtle balance of power and portability.

-It’s also the company’s vehicle for Windows 10 S, a streamed version of Windows 10 that prioritizes safety over anything else, but a perceptual rival to Google’s Chrome OS.
+It’s also the company’s vehicle for Windows 10 S, a streamed version of Windows 10 that priorities safety over anything else, but a perceptual rival to Google’s Chrome OS.

 More: Best Laptops Under 1000

-At first glance, you just realize that the Surface Laptop is cut from a different cloth, altogether.
-The build looks premium and stands out from its rivals.
+At first glance, you just realize that the Surface DAG-00005 is cut from a different cloth, altogether.
+Just like the Microsoft Surface 2, our review unit has premium looks and easily stands out from the competition.
 As you open it, a 13.5-inch display slithers from beneath the keyboard, giving an even broader look at the screen.
 The screen here is a 2,256 by 1,504-pixel resolution panel, with a 3:2 aspect ratio, that offers crisp and sharp picture, although the resolution isn’t quite as good as what you’d find on the MacBook Pro or the Surface Book from last year.

 Unlike the MacBook that has refused to get touch capability —even in the 2017 model; the Surface Laptop comes with a built-in touch panel, which is a one-up over Apple’s MacBook.
 It also supports Microsoft’s Surface Pen (sold separately), and so is the Surface Dial (can only be used on the deskside accessory, not directly on-screen).